acaylor/ajs-blog/content/posts/dokuwiki.md

 ## Installing and configuring Dokuwiki with Docker

 In order to run the Dokuwiki server, I will be using a docker container inside of a virtual machine.
 In order to keep this post concise, please check out [my previous post][3] on docker if you are not familiar with the technology.
-I also have [a post][4] on setting up virtual machines and [yet another post][5] onsetting up a dedicated system to run virtual machines with proxmox.
+I also have [a post][4] on setting up virtual machines and [yet another post][5] on setting up a dedicated system to run virtual machines with proxmox.

 #### Requirements